kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 ### The first Front node

 ####NOTES:
-0. /opt/kaltura/bin/kaltura-db-config.sh and kaltura-widgets kaltura-html5lib kaltura-html5-studio which are installed on the web mount only need to run on the first node.
+0. /opt/kaltura/bin/kaltura-db-config.sh and kaltura-widgets kaltura-html5lib which are installed on the web mount only need to run on the first node.
-1. Before starting, make sure the balancer does direct to the second front node as it is not yet installed.
+1. Before starting, make sure the balancer does not direct to the second front node since it's not yet installed.

 Front in Kaltura represents the machines hosting the user-facing components, including the Kaltura API, the KMC and Admin Console, MediaSpace and all client-side widgets.